Greatest Literature banner

 New Dracula in the Old World

-Horror of Dracula (1958): Also called Dracula; film, 82 minutes; director Terence Fisher; writer Jimmy Sangster; featuring Christopher Lee, Peter Cushing, Michael Gough
+Horror of Dracula (1958): Also known as Dracula; film, 82 minutes; director Terence Fisher; writer Jimmy Sangster; featuring Christopher Lee, Peter Cushing, Michael Gough

 Dracula movies have never gone out of fashion.
 But after Hollywood played out its Dracula-Meets-Wolf-Man-Meets-Frankenstein-Meets-Abbott-and-Costello string in the mid-1900s, the creative impetus switched to England.